Our Board is a dedicated team of volunteers who provide support and guidance.

 Eric Allan – Board Chair

 For many years Tony held senior executive roles with two major players in the civil construction industry.
-Now he runs his own commercial consultancy business in Auckland, Tony has undertaken a permanent role supporting the supply chain requirements of a New Zealand owned business, through this period of global disruption.
-He’s a member of the Institute of Directors and the Auckland Chamber of Commerce.
+While still running his own commercial consultancy business in Auckland, Tony has undertaken a permanent role supporting the supply chain requirements of a New Zealand owned business, through this period of global disruption.
+He’s a member of the Institute of Directors and a Director of a marine related business.
 The opportunity to be a part of the START team is a privilege, as an organisation that provides real help to real people in need.
 Tony joined the START Board at the beginning of 2018 and thoroughly enjoys being part of an active and highly functional team.

 Declan’s professional background includes many years working with vulnerable children and families.
 From this he has learnt the critical importance of quality and accessible services for people who stutter, preferably as soon as difficulties become evident.
 As a young person who stuttered he and his parents found a lack of effective services at that time.
 Accordingly he values the services of START greatly and is pleased to support it from his Board role.